Page last updated: 01 July 2026

 What are the regulatory responses the FMA can use?

-Once the transfer of credit regulation occurs, we intend to use the full range of regulatory responses available to us.
+As part of our regulation of the credit sector, we intend to use the full range of regulatory responses available to us.
 These include:

-Direction orders - there is a moderate or serious contravention of the legislation and an order is required to modify ongoing behaviour.
+• Direction orders – when there is a moderate or serious contravention of the legislation and an order is required to modify ongoing behaviour.

-Stop orders - there is a moderate or serious contravention of certain parts of the legislation and an order is required to stop ongoing behaviour.
+• Stop orders – when there is a moderate or serious contravention of certain parts of the legislation and an order is required to stop ongoing behaviour.

-Action plans - enable the FMA to require and support improvements to compliance.
+• Action plans – these enable the FMA to require and support improvements to compliance.

-Licence suspension or cancellation - in serious cases we can cancel a licence to remove them from the market.
+• Licence suspension or cancellation - in serious cases we can cancel a licence to remove a licensee from the market.

 What about litigation actions?

-Litigation is reserved for some of the most serious conduct.
+Litigation is reserved for the most serious misconduct.
 Any decision to litigate is made by a division of the FMA Board after staff recommendation.

 Possible actions include:

-Enforceable undertakings - Admissions and remedial action without court proceedings.
+• Enforceable undertakings – For admissions and remedial action without court proceedings.

-How does enforcement under the FMA differ from the Commerce Commission?
+How does enforcement by the FMA differ from the Commerce Commission?

-There are many similarities in the enforcement responses of both regulators, however the FMA has some additional regulatory responses, including Direction Orders, Stop Orders and Action Plans.
-In line with its focus on outcomes, the FMA will combine its regulatory tools with investigations and litigation where needed, using a proportionate response to effect behaviour change..
+There are many similarities in the enforcement responses, however the FMA has some additional regulatory response options, including direction orders, stop orders and action plans.
+In line with our focus on outcomes, the FMA combines our regulatory tools with investigations and litigation where needed, using a proportionate response to effect behaviour change.

 What is a section 25 notice?

-What will happen to existing Commerce Commission cases?
+What has happened to existing Commerce Commission cases?

-The intention is for the FMA to take over responsibility for active CCCFA cases at the time of the transfer.
-The Commerce Commission and FMA will discuss these arrangements with relevant lenders closer to the time.
-Relevant data held by the Commerce Commission about lenders, and about the credit market, will also be transferred to the FMA.
+The FMA took over responsibility of active CCCFA cases on 1 July 2026.
+Relevant data held by the Commission about lenders, and about the credit market, was transferred to the FMA.

 Other Questions

-Lenders must still follow CCCFA rules that keep credit and default fees reasonable.
+Lenders must still follow CCCFA obligations that keep credit and default fees reasonable.
 The special rules for high-cost loans (where interest or combined fees are over 50%) are not changing.

 Will there be levies for credit providers?

 Not right now.
 There is no levy in place to fund credit regulation at the moment.
-When the transfer happens, the FMA will receive government funding to cover credit regulation.
-The August 2024 Cabinet paper for the financial services reforms: policy decisions outlined the Minister's intention to review the FMA's funding requirements and levy after the transfer to ensure FMA is appropriately funded for its expanded remit.
+The FMA receives government funding to cover credit regulation.
+The August 2024 Cabinet paper for the financial services reforms: policy decisions outlined the Minister's intention to review the FMA's funding requirements and levy after the transfer to ensure the FMA is appropriately funded for our expanded remit.
 However, there is no timetable for that discussion yet.

-Will the FMA continue to engage with consumer advisory sector?
+Does the FMA engage with the consumer advisory sector?

 We engage in several ways, including: